tekbirsoft/litecoin/.github/ISSUE_TEMPLATE.md

 General husancoin questions and/or support requests and are best directed to the [husancointalk.io forums](https://husancointalk.io/).

-For reporting security issues, please contact the Husancoin developers on the #husancoin-dev Freenode IRC channel or alternatively you can email us at contact@husancoin.org.
+For reporting security issues, please contact the Husamcoin developers on the #husancoin-dev Freenode IRC channel or alternatively you can email us at contact@husancoin.org.

 ### Describe the issue